 I am who I am today because of celiac disease.
 And I am so proud of that!
 So my friends, just remember if there is something you are going through, especially healthwise, just remember that educating yourself and staying positive are the two best things you can do for you, your body, and your mind.
 You are totally allowed your bad days.
 Heck, you’re allowed bad seasons.
 We’re only human and trying our best here!
 Just remember to keep your head up and you got this.
 You are stronger than your fears!

 What do you love about celiac disease?
+You should maybe read about 25 Things Celiacs Should Do When Accidentally Glutened, too!
 Follow along with me on Instagram if you aren’t already.